 Episode 5: Influencer

 Cortelyou reluctantly agrees to manage Roosevelt’s 1904 reelection campaign.
-Though a man of deep integrity, he becomes the subject of press smears for accepting donations from big business.
-Adding to the fire, Cortelyou is offended by the President’s insinuations and makes it known to TR: “Everything you write down goes to history.”
-Meanwhile, TR’s daughter Alice gets married at the White House with hundreds of nation’s elite - making it the social event of the year.
+Despite his reputation for integrity, he becomes the target of press attacks for accepting large donations from big businesses.
+Tensions rise when Cortelyou, offended by the President’s insinuations, pointedly reminds him: “Everything you write down goes to history.”
+Meanwhile, Roosevelt’s daughter Alice marries a prominent politician who is 15 years her senior.
+The wedding, held at the White House, draws hundreds of the nation’s elite and becomes the most celebrated social event of the year.

 Episode 6: Gateway to Freedom